robustmq/robustmq/README.md

 Please refer to contribution [guidelines](https://github.com/robustmq/robustmq/blob/main/docs/en/contribution.md) for more information.

 ## License
-RobustMQ uses the Apache 2.0 license to strike a balance between open contributions and allowing you to use the software however you want.
+RobustMQ uses the Apache 2.0 license to strike a balance between open contributions and allowing you to use the software however you want